ezetina86/weather_app/README.md

 4. Commit your changes with descriptive commit messages.
 5. Push your changes to your fork.
 6. Submit a pull request to the main repository.

+## Live version

+At this moment the app is running in Cloud Run, click [here](https://weather-app-7iuruz2npa-uc.a.run.app) to try it!